Effective Stabilized Self-Training on Few-Labeled Graph Data: Experiments

 \section{Experiments}

-We experimentally evaluate \ours on GNNs against 12 competitors for semi-supervised node classification on 4 real-world benchmark graph datasets.
+We evaluate \ours against 10 competitors for semi-supervised node classification on 5 benchmark graph datasets.
 All experiments are conducted on a machine powered by an Intel(R) Xeon(R) E5-2603 v4 @ 1.70GHz CPU, 131GB RAM, 16.04.1-Ubuntu, and 4 Nvidia Geforce 1080ti Cards with Cuda version 10.2.
 Source codes of all competitors are obtained from the respective authors.
-Our \ours framework is implemented in Python, using libraries including PyTorch~\cite{paszke2019pytorch} and PyTorch Geometric~\cite{fey2019fast}.
-An anonymous link of our source code is provided in Appendix \ref{sec:reproducibility}.
-Apart from the descriptions in this section, we explain more details on reproducibility in Appendix \ref{sec:reproducibility}.
+Our \ours framework is implemented in Python, using libraries including PyTorch~\citep{paszke2019pytorch} and PyTorch Geometric~\citep{fey2019fast}.